-Purpose: The purpose of this lesson is to review the types of planning and preparation that contribute to safe work.

-Explain personal preparation.

-Explain the components of pre job planning.
+- Purpose: The purpose of this lesson is to review the types of planning and preparation that contribute to safe work. - Objectives: On completion of this lesson, you will be able to: - Explain personal preparation. - Explain the components of pre job planning. - Explain the Worker Check Procedure. - Discuss the role and purpose of the Safety Watcher.

+- Personal preparation

+- Tailboard meetings

-Explain the Worker Check Procedure.
+- Worker Check Procedure

-• Discuss the role and purpose of the Safety Watcher.
+- Safety watcher

+- Safety precautions for power facilities